Fundamental solution for higher order homogeneous hypoelliptic operators structured on H\"{o}rmander vector fields: Introduction

 which under the above assumptions is called a \emph{H\"{o}rmander operator}, is \emph{hypoelliptic} in $\Omega$, that is for every distribution $u\in\mathcal{D}^{\prime}\left( \Omega\right) $ and every open subset $\Omega^{\prime}\subset\Omega$, if $Lu\in C^{\infty}\left( \Omega^{\prime }\right) $ then $u\in C^{\infty}\left( \Omega^{\prime}\right) $.

-While many \emph{local }results have been proved for general H\"{o}rmander operators (\ref{Hor}) (see e.g. \cite{Bo}, \cite{RS}, \cite{NSW}, \cite{J}, \cite{SC}, \cite{JSC}), \emph{global} results have been established only in special cases, in particular when $X_{0},X_{1},...,X_{m}$ are left invariant in $\mathbb{R}^{n}$, with respect to a Lie group \textquotedblleft translation\textquotedblright, and the operator $L$ is $2$-homogeneous with respect to a family of (diagonal, nonisotropic) dilations.
-This is the context of H\"{o}rmander operators on homogeneous groups \textquotedblleft stratified of type II\textquotedblright, in the language of Rothschild-Stein \cite{RS}, or, when $X_{0}$ is lacking, the simpler case of sublaplacians on stratified (Carnot) groups (precise definitions will be given in Section \ref{sec left invariant}).
+While many \emph{local }results have been proved for general H\"{o}rmander operators (\ref{Hor}) (see e.g. \cite{Bo}, \cite{RS}, \cite{NSW}, \cite{J}, \cite{SC}, \cite{JSC}), \emph{global} results have been established only in special cases, in particular when $X_{0},X_{1},...,X_{m}$ are left-invariant in $\mathbb{R}^{n}$, with respect to a Lie group \textquotedblleft translation\textquotedblright, and the operator $L$ is $2$-homogeneous with respect to a family of (diagonal, nonisotropic) dilations.
+This is the context of H\"{o}rmander operators on homogeneous groups \textquotedblleft stratified of type II\textquotedblright, in the language of Rothschild-Stein \cite{RS}, or, when $X_{0}$ is lacking, the simpler case of sublaplacians on stratified (Carnot) groups (precise definitions will be given in Section \ref{sec left-invariant}).
 In this situation, Folland \cite{Fo2} has shown the existence and good properties of a global homogeneous fundamental solution, and has shown regularity results in the scale of Sobolev spaces adapted to the vector fields.
 See also \cite[Chap.\,8]{BBbook} for a complete proof of \emph{global} regularity results in the scale of both Sobolev and H\"{o}lder spaces.

-In the more general situation when $X_{0},X_{1},...,X_{m}$ are a set of H\"{o}rmander vector fields in $\mathbb{R}^{n}$, homogeneous w.r.t. a family of dilations ($X_{0}$ is $2$-homo\-ge\-ne\-ous while $X_{1},...,X_{m}$ are $1$-homogeneous), but not left invariant w.r.t. any Lie group operation, a global fundamental solution with good properties has been constructed for operator (\ref{Hor}) by Biagi-Bonfiglioli in \cite{BB-lift} and studied in \cite{BBB-fundsol}, while global estimates in Sobolev spaces have been proved in \cite{BBB-Sob}.
+In the more general situation when $X_{0},X_{1},...,X_{m}$ are a set of H\"{o}rmander vector fields in $\mathbb{R}^{n}$, homogeneous w.r.t.\,a family of dilations ($X_{0}$ is $2$-homo\-ge\-ne\-ous while $X_{1},...,X_{m}$ are $1$-homogeneous), but not left-invariant w.r.t.\,any Lie group operation, a global fundamental solution with good properties has been constructed for operators (\ref{Hor}) by Biagi-Bonfiglioli in \cite{BB-lift} and studied in \cite{BBB-fundsol}, while global estimates in Sobolev spaces have been proved in \cite{BBB-Sob}.